Build a strong identity foundation that uses your existing on-premises Active Directory

 You might have existing applications that rely on Active Directory or LDAP for user authentication.
 When you extend your Active Directory environment to AWS, these existing applications can be deployed to your AWS environment, and they will be able to authenticate the users of the application against your AD.

-You might already be using a third-party identity provider, such as Azure AD or Okta, to provide your users with access to AWS services such as AWS Client VPN or to third-party business applications such as those on the AWS SSO Cloud applications page.
+You might already be using a third-party identity provider, such as Azure AD or Okta, to provide your users with access to AWS services such as AWS Client VPN or to third-party business applications such as those on the AWS IAM Identity Center Cloud applications page.
 These third-party identity providers will typically offer an agent to replicate or synchronize necessary user information from your Active Directory to their service, in order to offer federated authentication for your users.
 Using these agents to replicate from your existing Active Directory means that you are still using your Active Directory as the single source of truth.
 To ensure reliable authentication, you should follow the vendor’s recommendations for the high-availability setup of their agent.

 This post highlights the importance of implementing a cloud authentication and authorization architecture that addresses the variety of requirements for an organization’s AWS Cloud environment.
 In addition to console access, this post highlights the importance of considering how you will: